trusts wills trusts wills

 Instructions for division Can include instructions but isn’t as wide-ranging Can provide detailed instructions down to individual items

-Protection against probate Not necessary as assets are already in the trust Can include a testamentary whim to protect against probate
+Protection against probate Not necessary, as assets are already in the trust This can include a testamentary whim to protect against probate

 Types of Trusts and Wills